-"Painted is new; wet is clean; piled-up is neat; bureks are festive." (ironic paraphrase of the famous edict from Nineteen Eighty-Four; the closest analogue in English is probably "To Seem, Rather Than To Be".
+"Painted is new; wet is clean; piled-up is neat; bureks are festive." (ironic paraphrase of the famous edict from 1984; the closest analogue in English is probably "To Seem, Rather Than To Be".
 Lampoons the dogmatic culture of bureaucratic appearances, and concurrent lack of focus on substance to go with it, endemic to the IDF when it's dealing with matters not immediately relevant to its ability to shoot at enemies.)

 "If it moves, salute it.
 If it doesn't move, pick it up.
 If you can't pick it up, paint it white."

 "I was born crying; When I was drafted, I realized why."

 "The man in the tank will win" (armored corps)

 Parodied (along with so many other IDF symbols) in the animated series MK.22, where the protagonists are quartermasters at an Israeli nuclear missile facility: A banner in the briefing room reads "The man in the missile will win".

 "When you see a sniper, don't run - you'll die tired".

 "If I don't get to fly, NO ONE gets to fly." (unofficial motto of the anti-aircraft unit, allegedly full of would-be pilots who dropped out)

 Cool Plane: One of the best airforces in the world.
 And it's not just because they have cool planes.
 Check out the story of ZivNedivi.

 Conscription: This allows Israel to punch above its weight in numbers.
 However keeping a lot of people under arms permanently can hurt the economy.